Luz María Rondón: Acting career

 Rondón then acted in a telenovela named Sabel, before moving to canal 4, to act in a telenovela that is considered by fans and critics a classic of Puerto Rican television: Yo Se Que Mentia (I Know He Lied), alongside Argentina's Daniel Guerrero and Puerto Rico's Iris Chacon and a young Adamari Lopez.
 That show was on the air during 1982.
 Rondón during the 1980s participated in many other telenovelas, many at canal 2, such as Coralito, Laura Guzman, culpable (Laura Guzman: Guilty!), the Puerto Rican television classic Tanairi, De que Color, es el Amor?
 (What Color is Love?)
 Preciosa (Precious, not to be confused with an American film of the same name) and Ave de Paso (Bird of Passage).
 She then retired from acting in television for a period, due, in part, to Puerto Rican television stations' lowering their local telenovela production numbers beginning in the 1990s.

 In 1988, Rondón made her comedy debut, as she participated, alongside Raul Davila and fellow "Teatro del Sesenta" alumni Luis Oliva, among others, in a canal 4 show that became a mega-hit in Puerto Rico, Carmelo y Punto, playing a woman who was deeply-and hopelessly-in love with Davila's titular character of "Carmelo".

 In 2000, Rondón made a one-off comeback to the world of telenovelas, acting in Cuando Despierta el Amor (When Love Awakens), which turned out to be the last telenovela she participated in.

-During 2021, Rondón was the main star in a movie named Perfume de Gardenia, where she characterized "Isabel".
+During 2021, Rondón was the main star in a movie named Perfume de Gardenias, where she characterized "Isabel".
 That film was shown in, among others, the Tribeca Film Festival in the United States.